eddast/AMDb-theAppMovieDatabase-XF/README.md

 ### Application Structure and Purpose
-The application has partially the same function as week one and two's iOS and Android app, again a tabbed application was created but now with three tabs whose purpose is to fetch information about movies from an external web service and displays that information appropriately.
+The application has partially the same function as week one and two's iOS and Android app, again a tabbed application was created but now with three tabs whose purpose is to fetch information about movies from an external web service and display that information appropriately.
 This week's app however differs from the others because it is cross-platform compatible and fetches information significantly faster than the other apps since it uses "lazy-load" (i.e. loads after rendering page/screen) for some properties of movie information.